wallylee99/dt-k8s-otel-o11y-dtu/content/02-opentelemetry-logs/03-collector-deployment-events/index.md

 ### Add `k8sobjects` receiver to collect Kubernetes events as logs
 https://opentelemetry.io/docs/kubernetes/collector/components/#kubernetes-objects-receiver

-Our goal is capture any events related to the `astronomy-shop` and `dynatrace` namespaces.
+Our goal is to capture any events related to the `astronomy-shop` and `dynatrace` namespaces.

 ```yaml
 receivers: